What is Sports Premium?

 How we are using it at St George’s

 After listening to some pitches from outside sporting agencies, St George’s felt that we have a strong PE team and very good sport provision particularly in terms of what we offer for before and after school Sporting clubs and our participation and involvement in festivals and competitions.
-We have therefore chosen to use the money to pay for release time for our qualified PE staff to improve the teaching and learning of PE and School Sport in the following ways:
+We have therefore chosen to use the money to pay for release time for our qualified PE staff to improve the teaching and learning of PE and School Sport.

 After completing a staff audit, we established a baseline of where PE is now including how often it is taught, the confidence of the staff and children participation and engagement.
 We also conducted pupil and parent surveys to gauge the impact of PE further.
 We then completed a timetable that has allowed a member of staff to be released to support and team teach PE with each teacher within our school on a termly basis.
 PE observations at the end of the year will give us evidence of the impact that this training and support will have had.